Rev-02/RobotCar/README.md

 - IR tachometer sensors
 - IR line LED and photodiode pair
 - HCSR04
 ---
+- Files
+- - RobotClass has the full object oriented implementation
+- - Robot-Motor-First-Test is code to check the wiring on the robot
+- - Robot-HCSR04 was a simple autonomous proceduaral script using distance sensing
+---
 - For pinout see *pinout.md*
 ---